Skip to main content

 If the market price matches yours (or is better!), your order will be completed.
 If it doesn’t reach your set price, the order will be automatically cancelled on its expiry date, and you won't be charged a brokerage fee

 If for any reason your order is partially completed (e.g. you place an order for 100 shares but there are only 50 available at your price), then you will be charged a brokerage fee.
-Because of the size and number of trades going through the US share markets, a partial completion rarely happens.
+Partial order completions are less common on the US share markets because of the size and number of trades going through them, but happen more often when trading on the NZX or ASX.

 Limit buy orders